neelsoumya/teaching_reproducible_science_R/README.md

 * The concepts are the same in any programming language (R/Python)

+* You can easily create packages or Rmarkdown documents in R Studio (see screenshots in this folder/repository)

 * A typical header of a R markdown file will look like

 ```r